September 14, 2020

 For this reason, women with genetic risk factors may also want to get tested to provide their children a fuller picture of their inherited risk.

-“The results of genetic testing for breast cancer can inspire many emotions,” Nicole says.
+“The results of genetic testing for breast cancer can inspire many emotions,” says Angela Fay, MS, LCGC, a genetic counselor at Jersey Shore University Medical Center.
 “The genetic counseling team at Hackensack Meridian Health can help you understand what to anticipate, weigh your options and cope with whatever results you receive.”

 Women who have BRCA1 and/or BRCA2 mutations may consult with their doctor to plan for more frequent or rigorous screening.
 They may also consider prophylactic treatment options, such as surgery.

 Next Steps & Resources:

 - Meet our source: Tricia Morino, D.O.
 To make an appointment with Dr. Morino or another doctor near you, call 800-822-8905 or visit our website.